Driebble/useless-bot/README.md

 ## License

-This project is licensed under the GNU GPLv3.
-See the `COPYING` file for details.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.